 Also, a site optimized for conversions commonly has better metrics, for example, time on page and bounce rate, which implies that Google may rank it higher.

 While SEO is an evolving field, certain basic principles remain unchanged.
 For example, website owners still depend on keyword research to reach their potential customers.
 Similarly, marketers still prefer creating a robust website architecture that will help search engines better index their website.

-SEO is the process of optimizing a website and its content to be easily discovered by search engines and target audiences.
+SEO is the process of optimization of website for search engines so that its content is easily discovered by search engines and the target audiences.